Dhev-Mugunddhan-A/SKIN-LESION-CLASSIFICATION/README.md

 *   The images are often of **variable quality** and in **irregular shapes**.
 *   The metadata contains a **lot of null values**.

 The task is a **binary classification problem** to distinguish between malignant and benign skin lesions.
+You could find the link to the dataset [here](https://www.kaggle.com/competitions/isic-2024-challenge)

 ## Methodologies